Autodesk-Forge/design.automation-.net-input.output.sample/README.md

   * VS2012: Projects tab >> Enable NuGet Package Restore.
 Then right click the project>>"Manage NuGet Packages for Solution" >> "Restore" (top right of dialog)
   * VS2013:  right click the project>>"Manage NuGet Packages for Solution" >> "Restore" (top right of dialog)
 * Apply credencials of Design Automation API from https://developer.autodesk.com/.
 Put your consumer key and secret key at  line 19 and 20 of [program.cs](./Program.cs)
+*  Set the **AzureBlobUrl** value to something where the result can be uploaded to, e.g. a presigned Azure Blob
 *  Run project, you will see a status in the console:
 * if everything works well, some result files (pdf, zip) and the report files will be downloaded at **MyDocuments**.
 * if there is any error with the process, check the report file what error is indicated.